a12dongithub/Chrome-Dino-AI/README.md

 # Chrome-Dino-AI
-Artificial Intelligence playing Chrome Dino game trying to improve using Reinforcement Learning.
+Artificial Intelligence playing Chrome Dino game trying to improve using Evolutionary Algorithm.

 # How To Use
 1. Download this into your pc